hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > And of themselves print what they'd have folks say.
 >
-> These teachers here remind us of the ass,
+> These teachers here remind us of the ass[^77],
 >
 > Who thought he could for a great favourite pass;

->
+[^77]: For further elucidation of this subject, see the table of the Lap-dog and the Ass.

 > So, when he saw his master fondle pug,
 >
 > Grew quite conceited, brayed, and gave a shrug,